 The UnifiedSessionsManager implements the standard behaviour, to try a native call to the GuestOS first, if that fails or a timeout is hit, than the VMware hypervisor interface vmrun is called.

-'''

-ctys -t vmw -a cancel=f:vmware/tst-ctys/tst117/t,poweroff:0 app2
+ctys -t vmw -a cancel=f:vmware/tst-ctys/tst117/t,poweroff:0 app2 ctys -a list app2 produces the output:

-'''

 Additional variants are similar to the provided examples for XEN.

 The simple LIST call